-This command is available only for the port of running IGMP version 2.it can be used when the network connecting with the port has only one IGMP host.
+This command is available only for the interface of running IGMP version 2.it can be used when the network connecting with the interface has only one IGMP host.
 Through configuring this command, the host can immediately exit from a multicast group without the process for packet exchanging and delaying from the router.
-Besides, you can configure this command in "global configuration mode" and "interface configuration mode", but this command configured in "global configuration mode" will be prior to the command configured in "interface configuration mode".
-If you have configured the command in "global configuration mode", the next command configured in "interface configuration mode "will be ignored.
-On the other hand, the command configured in "global configurationmode" will overwrite the original command configured in "interface configurationmode".
+Besides, you can configure this command in "Global configuration" and "Interface configuration", but this command configured in "Global configuration" will be prior to the command configured in "Interface configuration".
+If you have configured the command in "Global configuration", the next command configured in "Interface configuration "will be ignored.
+On the other hand, the command configured in "global configuration mode" will overwrite the original command configured in "interface configurationmode".

-Prefer to "Configure multicast routing".
+Refer to "Configure multicast routing".